spoo-bar/cosmy-wasmy/README.md

 If you would like to support this extension, you can:

 1. Create issues for any bugs you encounter [here](https://github.com/spoo-bar/cosmy-wasmy/issues/new?assignees=spoo-bar&labels=&template=bug_report.md&title=)

 2. Share what features you might be interested  [here](https://github.com/spoo-bar/cosmy-wasmy/issues/new?assignees=&labels=&template=feature_request.md&title=)

 3. [Contribute](./CONTRIBUTING.md) to the extension - PRs are always welcome

 4. Share the extension with other devs 💜

 5. If you would like to support me ([spoo-bar](https://www.spoorthi.dev)) directly, you can DM me compliments on Twitter.
-I thrive on validation from strangers on the internet.